DhirenWalia/Customer_Value-Risk-Index_Analytics/README.md

 # EPSILON 7.0 — DEL-RPI Customer Analytics Framework

+---

 **Competition:** EPSILON 7.0 Analytics Case Competition
 **Presented by:** Dhiren Walia (Dw7)
 **Institution:** National Forensic Sciences University, New Delhi
 **Course:** BBA-MBA Integrated, 1st Year

+---

+## About

+This project was created for an analytics case competition.
+The objective was to evaluate customer value beyond revenue by considering growth, risk, and investment potential.
+I developed a framework to rank customers using multiple factors and presented the results through a Power BI dashboard.

+## Tools Used

+- Power BI
+- Microsoft Excel
+- PowerPoint
+- Data Analysis
+- Business Strategy

 ---